UniConfig NETCONF

 Reconnection strategies are used for recovering of the lost connection to the NETCONF server.
 The behaviour of the reconnection can be described by 3 configurable mount-request parameters:

-1. Maximum number of connection attempts [count] - Maximum number of initial connection retries; when it is reached, the NETCONF won't try to connect to device anymore.
-By default, this value is set to 1.
+1. Maximum number of connection attempts [count] - Maximum number of initial connection retries.
+This is used when no connection is yet established for given node inside uniconfig transaction; when it is reached, the NETCONF won't try to connect to device anymore.
+By default, this value is set to 1, non-positive value or null is interpreted as infinity.

-2. Maximum number of reconnection attempts [count] - Maximum number of reconnection retries; when it is reached, the NETCONF won't try to reconnect to device anymore.
-By default, this value is set to 1.
+2. Maximum number of reconnection attempts [count] - Maximum number of reconnection retries.
+This is used when connection was already successfully established and ongoing (not yet closed), but it dropped (from device side); when it is reached, the NETCONF won't try to reconnect to device anymore.
+By default, this value is set to 0, non-positive value or null is interpreted as infinity.

 3. Initial timeout between attempts [seconds] - The first timeout between reconnection attempts in milliseconds.
 The default timeout value is set to 2000 ms.